hauze-v/web-dev/mdn-css/css-layout/intro-css-layout/NOTES.md

 --- STICKY POSITIONING ---
 Sticky positioning is the final positioning method that we have at our disposal.
 It mixes the default static positioning with fixed positioning.
 When an item has `position: sticky` it will scroll in normal flow until it hits offsets from the viewport that we have defined.
 At that point it becomes "stuck" as if it had a `position: fixed` applied.

+## Table layout ##
+HTML tables are fine for displaying tabular data, but many years ago - before even basic CSS was supported reliably across browsers - web developers used to also use tables for entire web page layouts - putting their headers, footers, different columns, etc. in various table rows and columns.
+This worked at the time, but has many problems - table layouts are inflexible, very heavy on markup, difficult to debug, and semantically wrong (e.g. screen reader users have problems navigating table layout webpages).

+The way that a table looks on a webpage when you use table markup is due to a set of CSS properties that define table layout.
+These properties can be used to lay out elements that are not tables, a use which is sometimes described as "using CSS tables".

+Let's use an example.
+First some simple markup that creates an HTML form.
+Each input element has a label, and we've also included a caption inside a paragraph.
+Each label/input pair is wrapped in a <div>, for layout purposes.

+Now, the CSS is mostly ordinary, except for the uses of the `display` property.
+The <form>, <div>s, and <label>s and <input>s have been told to display like a table, table rows, and table cells respectively.
+All we then have to do is add a bit of sizing, margin, etc. to make everything look a bit nicer and we're done.

+## Multi-column Layout ##